Those three pros: Fatima Moreira de Melo from the Netherlands, Theo Jorgensen from Denmark and Luca Pagano from Italy.

 Not only is it profitable for whoever owns or runs it (fees range from €20-€30/person depending on how big the team is), but it’s also an original, interactive, immersive and accessible game for people of all ages.

 There are already thousands in the world and and several often in the same city.
-Budapest, for example, has over 20.
+Budapest, for example, has over 20, and you can find more than 200 in Moscow!
 You can also find a lot of online Escape Rooms from very simple (in Flash and free-to-play) to complex ones with great design.

 Try one out yourself, or check the video below to get a sense of it.

 PokerListings.com is the world's largest and most trusted online poker guide, offering the best online poker bonus deals guaranteed, over $1m in exclusive freerolls every year and the most free poker content available on the Web.